Together in Christ: 'Refined and Redefined' — 1 Peter 1:15-16

 Key Thought

-Godlikeness — our call to holiness — is the foundation for our life of mission.
-The people of the world are often caught in all that is earthbound, perishable, mundane, cheap, transitory, and selfish.
+Godlikeness - our call to holiness - is the foundation for our life of mission.
+The people of the world are often caught in all that is earthbound, perishable, mundane, cheap, transitory, or selfish.

 But you are not like that, for you are a chosen people.
 You are royal priests, a holy nation, God's very own possession.
 As a result, you can show others the goodness of God, for he called you out of the darkness into his wonderful light.
 [3]

 God is holy, full of mercy, love, and grace.
 He has made us holy so we can share His mercy, love, and grace with a world that desperately needs them.
-[4] Let's be God's chosen people in all that we do and how we live with the people around us.
+[4] Let's be God's chosen people in all that we do and in how we live with the people around us.

 [2] Matthew 5:13-16.

-[3] 1 Peter 2:9-10.
+[3] 1 Peter 2:9.

 Today's Prayer

 Father, I know that You are holy.
-Your righteousness, compassion, and faithful lovingkindness have blessed me, cleansed me, and made me Your child.
+Your righteousness, compassion, unfailing love, and faithfulness have blessed me, cleansed me, and made me Your child.
 I ask You, Holy Spirit, to inspire and empower me to be holy and redemptive in all I do with those around me.
 Even in the face of hostility, dear Father, I want to treat others as Jesus did, never compromising the truth but always seeking to bring others to discover Your grace.
 In Jesus' name, I ask for Your help to be Your person in my world.
 Amen.

 Related Scripture Readings